Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 4. [Park percentage](#park-percentage)
 5. [Green Cover Streets](#green_cover_streets)

-Each function provide opportunity to measure greenness presence and amount in varying ways.
+Each function provides opportunity to measure greenness presence and amount in varying ways.

 The user has the option to input, location name, point geometry or a (multi)polygon geometry to defined their area of analysis.
 The following subsections will briefly describe each availability function and examples extracted from the neighborhood polygons and points in Amsterdam.